Zaid-Ajaj/Fable.SimpleJson/README.md

             | otherwise -> None
     | None -> None
 ```
+You could also use the non-safe version `SimpleJson.parse` if you know for sure that the JSON input string is parsable. `SimpleJson.parse` will throw an exception if it can't deserialize the JSON string.

 ## Serialization
-Now, to serialize a typed entity into a json string, you build the json structure by hand and call `SimpleJson.toString` like the following:
+Now, to serialize a typed entity into a JSON string, you build the JSON structure by hand and call `SimpleJson.toString` like the following:

 ```fs
 let person = { Name = "John"; Age = 34 }